go-go-golems/go-go-labs/web/voyage/app.md

     - The application attempts to load the image asynchronously.
     - If loading fails, a default "broken image" icon is shown instead.

+### Fragment Selection Management

+#### Saving Fragment Selections

+- **Description:** Users can save their current fragment selection for later use.
+- **Behavior:**
+    - Clicking the "Save Fragment Selection" button opens a modal.
+    - Users enter a name for the selection and confirm.
+    - The saved selection appears in the Saved Selections list.

+#### Restoring Saved Selections

+- **Description:** Users can restore a previously saved fragment selection.
+- **Behavior:**
+    - Clicking on a saved selection in the list restores that selection.
+    - The corresponding fragment checkboxes are updated to match the saved selection.

+#### Deleting Saved Selections

+- **Description:** Users can delete a saved fragment selection.
+- **Behavior:**
+    - Each saved selection has a delete button.
+    - Clicking the delete button removes the saved selection from the list.

 ---

 ## Non-Functional Requirements